Vaguery/req-language/README.md

 [≋:z81|«any»|9.2≋ 21.2]       ;; the Qlosure wants 12, produces the sum
 ...                           ;; cycles forever
 ~~~

+Similarly, a Channel that contains _code_ (an instruction, for instance) acts as though it _were_ that instruction: it can consume arguments, and produce the appropriate result(s) as though it were that instruction or Qlosure.
+But the Channel reference itself is not changed in this process, and is also returned as a footnote result.

 Whenever the value of any _reference_ to a Channel is changed, _all references to that Channel are updated_ (asynchronously, but immediately as it were).